 What to expect from your doctor

-Your doctor or health care provider is likely to ask you a number of questions.
+Your health care provider is likely to ask you a number of questions.
 Being ready to answer them may reserve time to go over important information a second time.

 - What symptoms are you experiencing?